ucb-ist-eas/ucb_orgs/README.md

+> [!IMPORTANT]
+> This repo has been moved to Gitlab.
+It is now read-only, and may eventually be removed.

 # UcbOrgs

 The ucb_orgs gem is a Rails plugin that provides a model and backing database table for UC Berkeley org units.